-Prerequisite: ENG 82 (For ESL: ELI 82W) or appropriate
+Prerequisite: ENG 82 or appropriate course waivers or ACCUPLACER scores

-ACCUPLACER scores

 How cultural diversity presents major challenges and opportunities in the workplace is examined.
 The course focuses on interpersonal and organizational relations that maximize resources and empower employees from a wide variety of cultural backgrounds.
 Students examine communications, education, teamwork, and management in the context of an increasingly diverse workforce and client base.